anthwlock/untrunc/README.md

 Build the Libav library:

-    cd libav-12.2/
+    cd libav-12.3/
     ./configure
     make
     cd ..

 Depending on your system you may need to install additional packages if configure complains about them.
-If configure complains about `nasm/yasm not found`, you can either install nasm or yasm or tell configure not to use a stand-alone assembler (`--disable-x86asm`).
-If you choose the latter, you must replace the `avresample` library with the `swresample` library below.
+If `configure` complains about `nasm/yasm not found`, you can either install Nasm or Yasm or tell `configure` not to use a stand-alone assembler with `--disable-yasm`.
+If you're using Libav version 12.2 or older, you can tell `configure` not to use a stand-alone assembler with `--disable-x86asm` and then you must replace the `avresample` library with the `swresample` library below.

 Build the untrunc executable:

-    g++ -o untrunc -I./libav-12.2 file.cpp main.cpp track.cpp atom.cpp mp4.cpp -L./libav-12.2/libavformat -lavformat -L./libav-12.2/libavcodec -lavcodec -L./libav-12.2/libavresample -lavresample -L./libav-12.2/libavutil -lavutil -lpthread -lz
+    g++ -o untrunc -I./libav-12.3 file.cpp main.cpp track.cpp atom.cpp mp4.cpp -L./libav-12.3/libavformat -lavformat -L./libav-12.3/libavcodec -lavcodec -L./libav-12.3/libavresample -lavresample -L./libav-12.3/libavutil -lavutil -lpthread -lz

 Depending on your system and Libav configure options you might need to add extra flags to the command line:
 - add `-lbz2`   for errors like `undefined reference to 'BZ2_bzDecompressInit'`,